TMCooper/opening_downloader/README.md

 - to make more simple the gestion of anime to manage errors and animate not download addition of a file download_error.txt which aims to group all animate not download with the link of the request in order to see if this one exists for you on your side

-- the opening of special are now normally supported by the program
+- the opening of special are now not supported by the program

+## Coming soon

+- a list containing 100+ openings all functional in the program